irajsb/ModularMovementDocs/index.md

 ## Debugging

-You can debug your vehicle and its tuning by attaching a Debbugger component.
+You can debug your vehicle and its tuning by attaching a Debugger component.
 This will spawn a widget on top of your screen.